 By setting up an authorized user relationship, your child has the opportunity to start building a positive credit history even if they are still too young to open a credit card of their own.
-Plus, teaching your children how to use credit responsibly can help them build the kind of good financial habits that could last a lifetime.
+Plus, teaching your children how to use credit responsibly can help them build the kind of good financial habits that last a lifetime.

-Laura Spencer, an educator and design thinker who is currently a Designer-in-Residence at UCSD’s Design Lab, made both of her daughters authorized users on her credit cards.
-“My oldest daughter is almost 24, and just purchased her first home,” says Spencer.
+Laura Spencer, an educator and design thinker who is currently a designer-in-residence at UCSD’s Design Lab, made both of her daughters authorized users on her credit cards.
+“My oldest daughter is almost 24 and just purchased her first home,” says Spencer.
 “This is because she learned how to handle money responsibly and had established good credit.
 I think the credit card definitely helped her credit score.”

-“What we did instead of adding him as an authorized user is had him save $300 of his own and apply for a secured card,” Rojas explains.
+“What we did instead of adding him as an authorized user is had him save $300 of his own and apply for a secured card,” Rojas says.
 “Six months later, that same credit card sent his $300 back and offered him $1,500 a credit line.
 He built his own credit by himself!
 This taught him that he can create his own financial freedom.”

 What happens when you make your child an authorized user?

-When you make your child an authorized user on your credit card, your child is able to make purchases on your existing line of credit.
 Your child will receive a unique credit card that is linked to your account.
 This card can be used to make purchases in person and online, and all of the charges made on the card will appear on your monthly credit card statement.

-“I decided not to have the credit card company put a limit on the account because I wanted it available in case of an emergency,” Spencer told us.
-“For example, if their car broke down far from home, I didn’t want the card declined because the repairs were over a certain dollar amount.
-Since my credit card app shows me how much is spent per user, it worked out fine.”
+Spencer decided not to have her credit card issuer set a limit to curtail her child’s spending since she wanted it to be available for emergencies.
+“For example, if their car broke down far from home, I didn’t want the card declined because the repairs were over a certain dollar amount,” Spencer says.
+“Since my credit card app shows me how much is spent per user, it worked out fine.”

 Can making your child an authorized user build their credit?

 What does that mean in real life?
-“With my youngest, who is now 19, we just purchased a car and put $9K on a car loan,” Spencer explains.
+“With my youngest, who is now 19, we just purchased a car and put $9,000 on a car loan,” Spencer explains.
 “When we applied, she had a fabulous credit score based on my card.”

-Whether or not you choose to make your child an authorized user on your credit card, there are plenty of ways to help your child build good financial habits and establish a positive credit history.
+Beyond naming them as an authorized user on your credit card, there are plenty of ways to help your child build good financial habits and establish a positive credit history.

 “We talked a lot about credit, and why it’s important to live within our means,” says Spencer.
 “I was also battling a huge student loan debt, so I made sure they understood how compounding interest worked, and why it is important to pay off credit card debt.”

 Spencer also set ground rules on how her daughters could use the shared credit card.
 “When they were full-time students, they were allowed to fill up their cars with gas once a week, and I would pay for that expense.
-If they wanted to use it for other purposes, like buying something on Amazon, they had to let me know the cost beforehand and pay right away with cash.
-This was to teach them that a credit card is not about spending money we don’t have, but about paying for purchases wisely.”
+If they wanted to use it for other purposes, like buying something on Amazon, they had to let me know the cost beforehand and pay right away with cash.”

 How long should your child be an authorized user?